 Meredith has a wealth of experience in comprehensive cancer care, accreditation and licensing processes, governance (Board of Directors and Medical Advisory Committees), quality management systems, fundraising, liaison with Pharmaceutical companies and Philanthropic groups and all aspects of practice management.
 She enjoys creating and developing dynamic teams so that cancer patients can benefit from Best Practice care and health professionals can develop skills and enhance their career pathways.

 Meredith is NeuroEndocrine Cancer Australia’s Project Officer.
-Since commencing with NeuroEndocrine Cancer Australia Meredith has coordinated many of our forums, been fundamental in the development of PlaNET Patient App and is currently developing our GP Education Program for 2020.
+Since commencing with NeuroEndocrine Cancer Australia Meredith has coordinated many of our forums, been fundamental in the development of PlaNET Patient App and developed our fully accredited GP and Nurse Education Program.

 Meredith has a passion for developing and delivering world class cancer care to neuroendocrine patients across Australia.

 Joyce is a passionate registered nurse with over 20 years’ experience in Oncology within the public sector in New South Wales.
 Joyce is experienced at supporting and advocating for patients and their carers through their cancer journey.
 For the past 15 years, she has worked as a Cancer Care Coordinator specialising in Gastrointestinal Tract malignancies, and other cancers such as haematology and melanoma.
 Joyce’s motto is to treat everyone with compassion, respect and care as though they are part of her family.